October 28, 2025

 • Measurable learning success

-1. Didactically well-thought-out learning concepts
+1. Didactically well-designed learning concepts

 2. Simple, intuitive platforms